Who We ARe

 darlene vigil, president

-Darlene Vigil is a Taos County Commissioner and a life long resident of Taos New Mexico.
+is a Taos County Commissioner and a lifelong resident of Taos New Mexico.
 She began her career in public service at the Taos County Assessor’s office in 1983, and retired after 31 years after being an assessor for 8 years.
 She is committed to maintaining traditional and cultural practices that benefit present and future generations in an ever changing world.
 She believes in the wisdom of the community and continually draws from it!

 Darlene serves on the following boards of directors for entities that aspire to keep community in the forefront.
-These include New Mexico Association of Counties, National Association of Counties Agricultural and Rural Community Affairs, Taos County Cooperative Weed Management, Northern Rio Grande National Heritage Area, Taos Valley Acequia Association, and Taos County Economic Development Corporation (TCEDC).
-She also is currently involved with the 100% Community Initiative working towards providing essential services for the entire county.
+These include NM Association of Counties, National Association of Counties Agricultural and Rural Community Affairs, Taos County Cooperative Weed Management, Northern Rio Grande National Heritage Area, Taos Valley Acequia Association, and Taos County Economic Development Corporation (TCEDC).
+She also is currently involved with the 100% Community initiative working towards providing essential services for the entire county.

 sam desgeorges, Vice-president